dborisenko/dborisenko.github.io/_posts/2018-05-06-versioned-kafka-binary-protocol-with-scodec.md

 )
 ```

-We started thinking about future evolution of data structure in advance.
-We did not want to involve any complex evolution scenarious or any schema generations.
+We started thinking about the future evolution of data structure in advance.
+We did not want to involve any complex evolution scenarios or any schema generations.
 We just want to keep our codec as much as possible in code.
 And we can start using a [versioned codec wrapper](https://github.com/dborisenko/kafka-versioned-scodec/blob/676ac520525c54f57f784d4a85c44ef7ca303e14/src/main/scala/com/dbrsn/versioned/VersionedCodec.scala) which allows us to do a simple versioning of all our possible formats.
 The example of code can be found [here](https://github.com/dborisenko/kafka-versioned-scodec/blob/676ac520525c54f57f784d4a85c44ef7ca303e14/src/test/scala/com/dbrsn/versioned/VersionedCodecSpec.scala).

-After some time we might come to the idea that we need to add additional field to this data type.
-Let's say, we want to store total number of posts.
+After some time we might come to the idea that we need to add an additional field to this data type.
+Let's say, we want to store the total number of posts.
 Our data type might become:

 ```scala
 /**